-3.1 Upon admission to the College, a student is enrolled in a specific programme.
+- 3.1 Upon admission to the College, students will be enrolled in a specific degree with a specified Major. - 3.2 Unless otherwise approved by the Academic Board, students who are admitted to full-time studies are expected to study full-time in the programme concerned and are not permitted to enrol in full-time or part-time study for any other award qualification at any tertiary institution.

-- 3.2 Unless otherwise approved by the Academic Board, a student who is admitted to full-time studies is expected to study full-time in the programme concerned and is not permitted to enrol in full-time or part-time study for any other award qualification at any tertiary institution. - 3.3 To maintain his/her enrolment, a student must conform to the College's rules and regulations and must pay all fees and charges owed to the College by the due date.
+To maintain their enrolment, students must conform to the College's rules and regulations and must pay all fees and charges owed to the College by the due date.